engels74/hweb/docs/index.md

 This is a fork of hotio's [official website](https://hotio.dev).
 It's main purpose is to show the few amounts of containers, that I forked myself off of hotio's deprecated projects.
 It's mainly for personal use, but I made the website available for documentation, for anyone who might stumble upon the forked containers.

 Most images come with docker cli or compose examples.
-If you've got any questions, feel free to join the [discord](https://hotio.dev/discord){: target=_blank rel="noopener" } server.
-Discord is our main channel to provide support, if you think to have found a bug in one of the images, feel free to create a new issue on GitHub.
+If you've got any questions or think you've found a bug in one of the images, please create a new issue on the GitHub repository for that specific container.

 If you enjoy the images don't forget to go give some stars: